epfl-ada/ada-2024-project-astonishingdataavengers24/README.md

    - **Plot Summaries**: Remove stop words and punctuation to keep only keywords.
    - **Metadata**:
      - Extract the year of release and group movies by decade to better visualize evolution of genres over time.
      - Clean and regroup genres to avoid redundancy (e.g., regrouping 'Anti-war' and 'Anti-war film').

-2. **Genre Trends**:
-   - Analyze the distribution of movie genres across decades and continents using metadata.
-   - Compute first the top 5 genres in the whole world, and how these genres are distributed in each continent, how popular they are in each continent.
+    - **New York Times articles**
+        - Remove stop words and punctuation to keep only keywords.

 ---

-### Models
+### Topic modeling and semantic search
 - Use word embedding techniques to transform text into vector representations.
 - Cluster movies based on thematic similarity using vector representations.
+- Find main topics in news articles per decade using topic modeling techniques.
+- Find common themes in both datasets
+- Use semantic search to retrieve a few meaningful topics in news and in movies

 ---